LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

         <div class="accordion__panel">
           <div>

-\* There is no secondary navigation present, the only method of navigation is the primary navigation in the site's header, this fails SC 2.4.5 Multiple ways (AA).
+#### There is no secondary navigation present

+The only method of navigation is the primary navigation in the site's header, this fails SC 2.4.5 Multiple ways (AA).
 This is something  I would find on "Visual inspection", I would actively look for a secondary navigation as none of the tools I use help me, here.
 Perhaps paid solutions do, but I'm happy just looking for a secondary naviagtion

-* The solution I opted for was to add the same links to the footer, this is a quick easy fix, easier than creating a search function and probably on par with adding all of the links to the Home page's main content or creating a site map
+The solution I opted for was to add the same links to the footer, this is a quick easy fix, easier than creating a search function and probably on par with adding all of the links to the Home page's main content or creating a site map

 * The "H" key was mapped to advance focus to the so-called halp dialog, as "H" was used without requiring a modifier, too, then this fails SC 2.1.4 Character Key Shortcuts (A), this may have been difficult to find, if you had typed a "H" at any point, you probably would have noticed, otherwise, it could have easily been missed.
 Ordinarily, if a dev team implements shortcuts, then they will at least somewhere mention them in most instances, I have actually found mention of them in comments of the site's HTML, and nowhere else, i have also discovered failures by accident, by typing into form inputs.
 The issue with this SC is screen readers map use of printable character keys for shortcuts, in this case, "H" would navigate to the next heading

   * The solution I opted for was to map the "9" key (commonly used for "Help") with the accesskey attribute, as that requires modifier keys which will depend on operating system and/or browser.
 Another solution could have just been to do away with the shortcut.
 What I never did, which I absolutely would in the real world, is tell people that this shortcut exists, otherwise, there's little point in having it, also, that instruction would need to be in visible text, not ARIA, because then it would still exclude the majority of folks